-The Main St/Park Ave Target Area was established as the City's core focus for CDBG funds because it is the eligible CDBG area in greatest need of concentrated facility and infrastructure improvements, both for the livability of the residents and for economic development purposes.
+The Main St/Park Ave Target Area (formerly the Main St/Park Ave NRSA the designation of Annual Action Plan which has been removed).
+The park was established as the City's core focus for CDBG funds because it is the eligible CDBG area in greatest need of concentrated facility and infrastructure improvements, both for the livability of the residents and for economic development purposes.
 This is in the oldest area of the city and the one with the most potential, but greatest overall need.
 Through a number of studies and public meetings, the Main Street Redevelopment Plan was created, and the City's CDBG program dovetails the planned activities.
 The City is investing significant Capital Improvement Program (CIP), and general funds into the area.
 The City has been using and will continue to use CDBG funds to augment local funds.
 It is anticipated that for the next few years all of the infrastructure and public facility activities funded by CDBG will continue to be expended in this primary area.